praisetompane/algorithms_and_data_structures/README.md

 ![build status](https://github.com/praisetompane/algorithms_and_data_structures/actions/workflows/algorithms_and_data_structures.yaml/badge.svg)

 ## Objectives
-- Implement foundational data structures and algorithms at a lower level of the stack for educational purposes.
+- A toy implementation of foundational data structures and algorithms at a lower level of the stack.

 ## Project Structure